rsp/scripting-wars/README.md

 There is a number 4 burried in there somewhere, but it clearly is meant to be run interactively and I see no easy way to make it print only 4.

-I can use Guile to write just the number 4 using somethink like this:
+I can use Guile to write just the number 4 using something like this:

 ```
 $ t=`tempfile`; echo '(display (+ 2 2)) (newline)' > $t; guile --no-auto-compile $t; rm $t